Female infanticide in India: Contemporary data and statistics

-Infanticide in India, and elsewhere in the world, is a difficult issue to objectively access because reliable data is unavailable.
+Infanticide in India, and elsewhere in the world, is a difficult issue to objectively assess because reliable data is unavailable.
 Scrimshaw states that not only the accurate frequency of female infanticide is unknown, differential care between male and female infants is even more elusive data.
 Reliable data for female infanticide is unavailable.
 Its frequency, and that of sex-selective abortion, is indirectly estimated from the observed high birth sex ratio; that is, the ratio of boys to girls at birth or 0–1 age group infants, or 0–6 age group child sex ratio.
 The natural ratio is assumed to be 106, or somewhere between 103 and 107, and any number above or below this range is considered as suggestive of female or male foeticide respectively.

 Higher sex ratios than in India have been reported for the last 20 years in China, Pakistan, Vietnam, Azerbaijan, Armenia, Georgia and some Southeast European countries, and attributed in part to female infanticide, among other factors.
 There is an ongoing debate as to the cause of high sex ratios in the 0–1 and 0–6 age groups in India.
 The suggested reasons for high birth sex ratio include regional female foeticide using amniocentesis regardless of income or poverty because of patrilineal culture, the under-reporting of female births, smaller family size and selective stopping of family size once a male is born.

 Sheetal Ranjan reports that the total male and female infanticide reported cases in India were 139 in 1995, 86 in 2005 and 111 in 2010; the National Crime Records Bureau summary for 2010 gives a figure of 100.
 Scholars state that infanticide is an under-reported crime.

 Reports of regional cases of female infanticide have appeared in the media, such as those in Usilampatti in southern Tamil Nadu.

 One of the biggest reasons for the increase in female infanticide is being associated with the increase in the number of private Ultrasound Scanning Centres which often tell the sex of a baby, and as they become more accessible and affordable people who could not find out the sex of baby historically, have started finding it out and often results in abortion in case of a girl child.

-A report released by United Nations Population Fund (UNFPA) in 2020 said that nearly 45.8 miilion girls were missing in India due to pre and post-birth selection practinces in the country.
-A study by Washington based think tank Pew Research said that at least 9 million girls are ‘missing’ in India between 2009-2019 as a result of female infanticide.
+A report released by United Nations Population Fund (UNFPA) in 2020 said that nearly 45.8 million girls were missing in India due to pre and post-birth selection practices in the country.
+A study by Washington-based think tank Pew Research said that at least 9 million girls are ‘missing’ in India between 2009 and 2019 as a result of female infanticide.